Guide to Ultralight Backpacking and Travel in Europe

-I’ve created a sample ensemble of clothing that should give you a decent idea of what ultralight travel packing consist of.
+I’ve created a sample ensemble of clothing that should give you a decent idea of what ultralight travel packing consists of.
 You should be able to travel for anywhere between 10 days and 10+ months with just these clothes.
 Everything in this list consist of “technical” clothing that is designed specifically for travel.
 I also tried to find things that are stylish since most people that read this site don’t want to look like some old dude on an African safari.

 Note: This guide is mainly geared toward traveling in warm weather.
 Check out my guide to dressing for winter & learning how to layer if you plan on traveling in cold climates (although all these items will work well in the winter as long as you layer properly).

 1. This shirt would function well during the day and it is nice enough for a night out at the bar or club.
-You could buy a long sleeve shirt if you felt this was too causal or you are going to be traveling is cooler weather.
+You could buy a long sleeve shirt if you felt this was too causal or you are going to be traveling in cooler weather.
 This particular shirt is some type of cotton/some strange material blend that is rugged and dries quickly.

 Shown: Arc’teryx Peakline Shirt

 2. This shirt would function well during the day and it is nice enough for a night out at the bar or club.
-It is a lightweight cotton/polyester/spandex blend so it wicks moisture, breathes and dries fast.
+It is a lightweight cotton/polyester/spandex blend so it wicks moisture, breathes, and dries fast.